 In high school, I had some training in my school’s culinary program, and then I attended Johnson and Wales University here in Denver.
 My first official culinary job was at The Pioneer, a quintessential college bar near the University of Denver, where I moved up the ranks and eventually ran that kitchen.

-Then, when it’s time to work in the kitchen as a Research Chef, I assist the FDR culinary team on anything they need regarding cooking and developing recipes.
-Since starting at FDR in 2016, I’ve learned many kitchen skills, especially when it comes to small tricks to accomplishing tasks faster and better.
+Since starting in 2015, I’ve learned so many kitchen skills, especially when it comes to small tricks to accomplishing tasks faster and better.
 I’m also a much-improved recipe writer since we turn so many ideations into recipes with specific guard rails and guidelines.

 What do you like to cook and eat outside of work?

-My favorite cuisine to cook at home would be Mexican food because it reminds me of home back in California.
+My favorite cuisine to cook at home is Mexican food because it reminds me of my home back in California.
 Even though my momma is 1,000 miles away, I feel she’s right in the kitchen with me when I cook her Mexican food.
 Enchiladas, tacos, and sopes are my favorite items to make.

 Posted in